Islamic design

 Three examples of common trees, courtesy of the Center for the Study of the Built Environment, Jordan Three examples of common trees, courtesy of the Center for the Study of the Built Environment, Jordan

 It is also possible that there was a resistance to planting in public areas even though there are well-defined controls for operating in the public realm, and for the public good.
 However, I suspect that the absence of water has been the main difficulty.
 One of the consequences of the above is that, in the old towns and villages, there was no public planting.
 If there were any plants at all they were tamarix, acacia – a thorny, straggly tree which is able to exist with very little water, mimosa – a form of acacia with yellow flowers to which some are allergic, together with some of the small plants that are able to grow in marginal locations – similar to grass in the West, though much more sparse.
-To give some idea of what trees can be commonly seen, the photographs above are, from left to right and top to bottom: tamarix, cupressus, mimosa; and ficus nitida, washingtonia and felix dactylifera – the date palm.
+To give some idea of what trees can be commonly seen, the photographs above are, from left to right and top to bottom: tamarix, cupressus, mimosa; and ficus nitida, washingtonia and phoenix dactylifera – the date palm.

 Three more examples of public planting